Skate (2007 video game): Reception

+Sequels

-A spin-off game, titled Skate It, was released on the Nintendo DS, Wii and iOS on November 19, 2008.
+A spin-off game, titled Skate It, was released on the Nintendo DS, Wii and iOS in November 2008.

 Achieving the commercial success, EA decided to work on a sequel to Skate.
 Skate 2 was released at the end of January 2009.

 The third installment in the Skate franchise, Skate 3, was released on the PlayStation 3 and Xbox 360 in May 2010.
 The game is set in a new fictional city called Port Carverton.
 New gameplay features include the ability to perform dark slides and underflips.
 Skate 3 has a stronger emphasis on content creation and online team play than the previous games.

 At the June 2020 EA Play event, a new Skate title was confirmed to be in development.
 EA established Full Circle, a new studio in Vancouver, British Columbia, to lead its development.
 The studio is led by Daniel McCulloch, and includes Deran Chung and Cuz Parry, who had created the original Skate games.
 The game will be called skate., and it will be offered as a free to play title when it launches.